Natural gas in China

+In 2022, China significantly increased its natural gas imports from Russia, with a 54% rise to 16 billion cubic meters, largely through the Power of Siberia pipeline.
+This pipeline is projected to reach a capacity of 38 bcm by 2025.
+This increase is part of China's strategy to diversify its energy sources and enhance energy security.

-Natural Gas Consumption
+Natural gas consumption

 Considering China's immense demand for energy, gas plays a relatively small role in its energy use, with only 5% of total energy in 2012.
 However, Chinese authorities see natural gas as a lower-polluting and less carbon-intensive alternative to coal, and gas consumption is increasing rapidly.
-Natural gas is expected to supply 15% of the nation’s energy supply by 2030.
+Natural gas is expected to supply 15% of the nation's energy supply by 2030.

 China's increasing energy consumption has led to the search for new reforms in energy production.
 This is closely linked to the increasing dependency China has on natural gas.
+As China continues to grow, it will rely on more natural gas.
+It is estimated that 650 billion cubic meters of gas will be needed by 2050.

-Natural Gas Supply
+Natural gas supply

 Production

 China produced 112 billion cubic meters of natural gas in 2013, making it the sixth largest gas producer in the world.
 Gas production more than doubled over the period 2005–2013.